neff-jordan/neff-jordan/README.md

 - 👋 Hi, I’m @neff-jordan
-- 👀 I’m interested in machine learning and working at startups.
+- 👀 I love learning more and more about CS.
+Currently interested on working in fintech or machine learning technology.
-- 🌱 I’m currently learning Java and C++ with plans to start Python soon.
+- 🌱 I’m currently profcicent in JAVA and just started learning Python.
 - 📫 Email me at, neff.jordan1936@gmail.com

 <!---